 Many Macalester faculty hire students as writing assistants or preceptors in their classes, recognizing the value of peer education.
-To ensure the success of this type of academic support, in the summer of 2015 the Writing Director Zornitsa Keremidchieva collaborated with the MAX Center staff writing counselors, Jake Mohan and Rebecca Graham, to create a curriculum for a series of workshops to provide focused training for writing assistants and preceptors from across the disciplines.
-The course was designed to meet two overall learning objectives.
+To ensure the success of this type of academic support, in the summer of 2015 the former Writing Director Zornitsa Keremidchieva collaborated with the MAX Center staff writing counselors, Jake Mohan and Rebecca Graham, to create a curriculum for a series of workshops to provide focused training for writing assistants and preceptors from across the disciplines.
+The workshops are designed to meet two overall learning objectives.
 The training would help such peer educators:

 (1) embrace their role as writing assistants/preceptors and become good role models for healthy attitudes and practices with respect to writing;